Osage Treaty (1825): Terms of the agreement

-The Osage Treaty (also known as the Treaty with the Osage) was signed in St. Louis, Missouri, on June 2, 1825, between William Clark on behalf of the United States and members of the Osage Nation.
-It contained 14 articles.
-Pursuant to the most important terms, the Osage ceded multiple territories to the United States government.
-According to the first article of the treaty, the territories ceded entailed lands lying within and west of both the State of Missouri and the Territory of Arkansas, lands lying north and west of the Red River, all territories south and east of the Kansas River, and all lands located through the Rock Saline.
+The Osage ceded a large area of land to the United States government for cash and annuity payments.
+According to the first article of the treaty, the territories ceded entailed lands lying within and west of both the State of Missouri and the Territory of Arkansas, lands lying north and west of the Red River, all territories south and east of the Kansas River.
+These areas later encompassed nearly the entire states of Kansas and Oklahoma, plus strips of land on the western edges of Missouri and Arkansas.
 The accord was proclaimed on December 30, 1825.